310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Hehe, long ago, I had seen someone who looked a lot like you, Kaoru.
+fufu, long ago, i had seen someone who looked a lot like you, kaoru.

-You would walk around in the aquarium holding hands with a very pretty woman, yes?
+you would walk around in the aquarium holding hands with a very pretty woman, yes?
 {% endbubble %}

 {% bubble Kaoru %}